Search for

 X-22A #1 First example built, completed several STOL and V/STOL flights before a hydraulic failure led to a hard landing and loss of the aircraft after 15 flights totaling 3.1 flying hours

-X-22A #2 Second example, fitted with the variable stability system to vastly improve flight characteristics, completed 182 flights before being transferred to the Cornell Aeronautical Laboratory for another 300 some flights, retired in October 1984 and placed on display at the Niagara Aerospace Museum in New York
+X-22A #2 Second example, fitted with a variable stability system to vastly improve flight characteristics, completed 182 flights before being transferred to the Cornell Aeronautical Laboratory for another 300 some flights, retired in October 1984 and placed on display at the Niagara Aerospace Museum in New York

 KNOWN OPERATORS: